IBM-Cloud/vpc-tutorials/vpc-cockroachdb-mzr/readme.md

 >NOTE
 >
 > - Every time the script runs it creates a new file that contains all state information and the file is based on the name of the config file you provided and stored in the same directory, i.e. if --config=myconfig.json a new file is created called myconfig.state.json in the same directory.
+You will require the myconfig.state.json to delete the resources later.
 >
 > - If any errors are encountered during the script execution, you can run the script again, it will skip resources already created and pick up where it left off.
 >